insight-platform/RocksQ/README.md

 - supports only bytes-like objects;
 - can operate in a multithreaded environment efficiently (push and pop methods can release GIL if necessary);
 - keeps the state between restarts;
+- pop is non-blocking (returns None if the queue is empty);

 What is not supported: